Facebook owner Meta sales continue to fall

 Sales shrank 4% compared to a year ago to $27.7bn, while profits halved.

-The company, which also owns Instagram and WhatsApp, is struggling as companies cut advertising budgets in the face of economic uncertainty, and competition from rivals such as TikTok heats up.
+The company, which also owns Instagram and WhatsApp, is struggling as companies cut advertising budgets in the face of economic uncertainty, changes to Apple's privacy settings undercutting its targeted ads, and competition from rivals such as TikTok heats up.

-"While we face near-term challenges on revenue, the fundamentals are there for a return to stronger revenue growth," chief executive Mark Zuckerberg said.
+"While we face near-term challenges on revenue, the fundamentals are there for a return to stronger revenue growth," chief executive Mark Zuckerberg said in a statement.

 "We're approaching 2023 with a focus on prioritization and efficiency that will help us navigate the current environment and emerge an even stronger company."